HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - **Kubernetes native deployment**: The OpenSearch-based implementation uses existing proven Kubernetes patterns and technologies that work well in such an environment.

-## Current capabilties
+## Current capabilities

-The DX search based on OpenSearch in its first version is not yet integrated in any of the search UIs inside DX.
+The DX search based v2 in its first version is not yet integrated in any of the search UIs inside DX.
 It provides a REST API where you can index WCM content based on the WCM Seedlist and perform queries using the [OpenSearch Query Syntax](https://opensearch.org/docs/latest/query-dsl/).
 If you only need search capabilities inside the DX search UIs, you do not need to deploy OpenSearch.

 ## Main components